 Room Reservation Guidelines

-• Reservations can be made up to twelve times per month, per card (restrictions apply for Youth Study rooms).
+• Reservations for Adult and Youth Study Rooms can be made up to twelve times per month, per card (restrictions apply for Youth Study rooms), and can be made up to three months in advance.

 • Each reservation may last up to four hours.